ryanmstokes/biofarming/en/index.md

 agricultural-theme-5-description: Pests & Diseases are present in most farms worldwide, but with simple measures and practices one can reduce them significantly.<br/><br/>
 agricultural-theme-6-link: crop-rotation-and-tillage
 agricultural-image-6: image6.jpg
-agricultural-theme-6-title: Crop Rotation <br class="desktop"/>and Conservation Tillage
+agricultural-theme-6-title: Crop Rotation and <br class="desktop"/>Conservation Tillage
 agricultural-theme-6-description: Monocultures destabilize your yield and leach your soil out.
 Learn about the right choice of crop rotation and how to till the soil using conservation tillage practices.
 usp-title: Best practice knowhow for sustainable farming practices
 usp-sub-title: Improve your agricultural performance - Tailormade courses to help you grow more stable and successful!